quantasci/logrip/README.md

 An example log and config file are provided.<br>

 ### Generating logs
-The input to logrip are server access logs as produced by journalctl, for example.
+Logrip takes a historic server access log as input.<br>
+To generate these you would typically use journalctl, or others server tools that output logs.<br>
+Here are examples of how to generate logs for apache2 or ruby-on-rails.<br>
-How to generate Apache2 logs:
+How to generate Apache2 logs:<br>
 ```
 > cd /var/log/apache2
 > ls -l -a